yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2022/index.md

 For the services that are time-sensitive and for those that need blocking, we still allow thread creation (e.g. Audio, BSD, FileSystem, nvdrv)

 This brings down the service thread count from double digits to single digits, thus improving stability and consistency - especially on systems with less cores.
-Users with 4 thread CPUs (either 2 cores + HT/SMT, or 4 cores) should see performance and stability improvements on most games.
+Users with 4 thread CPUs (either 2 cores + HT/SMT, or 4 cores) should see performance and stability improvements in most games.

 Another battle for proper shutdown behaviour is fought and won. yuzu currently does not emulate multi-process capabilities of the HorizonOS kernel, because it is not required to emulate any games.
 However, the multi-process APIs that are used by games still need to be managed in the way they expect.